 Posted By mhearn On January 21, 2010 @ 1:29 pm In | Comments Disabled

-The three types of classes we offer are:
+The types of classes offered are:

 With your help, librarians can make library resources and services more accessible to your distance learners.
 Contact Ann Grandmaison at the Bentley Library at (978) 556-3426 or firstname.lastname@example.org.